GTCR Firm Update

 The acquisition of AMRI leverages GTCR’s investment experience in the pharma sector and the firm’s continued interest in outsourced services to pharma and medical devices.
-GTCR also utilized its relationship with Steve Leonard, a former senior executive of Catalent and GE Healthcare, who has joined the company to lead global operations.
-GTCR believes the pharma CDMO space is attractive due to strong secular tailwinds and a highly fragmented competitive landscape that creates a compelling consolidation opportunity.
 AMRI is a top 10 platform and should be well-positioned to capitalize on future growth opportunities.
 In January 2018, Michael Mulhern joined AMRI as CEO.
 Mr. Mulhern is a four-time GTCR CEO and most recently ran Sotera Health before joining AMRI.

 GTCR and the AMRI management team are focused on continuing to grow the company both organically and through strategic M&A. GTCR and AMRI are actively pursuing add-on acquisition opportunities to both enhance current offerings and expand into adjacent products and services.

 GTCR partnered with The Carlyle Group on the acquisition of AMRI.

 CEBA-TECH SPECIALTY SOLUTIONS, St. Louis, MO

 CEO: Charles Nicolais